United Self-Defense Forces of Colombia: 2003–2004: Initial negotiation efforts

-Human Rights Watch spokesman José Miguel Vivanco publicly stated, during one of the final audiences which were created to discuss aspects of the original bill (of which he remained highly critical), that the new proposition seemed to be considerably more in line with international standards, at first glance, but that more needed to be done in order to fully resolve the issue.
+Human Rights Watch spokesman José Miguel Vivanco publicly stated, during one of the final audiences which were created to discuss aspects of the original bill (of which he remained highly critical), that the new proposition seemed to be considerably more in line with international standards, at first glance, but more needed to be done in order to fully resolve the issue.

-Salvatore Mancuso, one of the AUC's main commanders, publicly expressed that he was against both any potential extradition of either himself or his "comrades in arms" to the USA and refused "spending a single day in jail".
+Salvatore Mancuso, one of the AUC's main commanders, publicly expressed that he was against any potential extradition of either himself or his "comrades in arms" to the USA and refused "spending a single day in jail".

-Also, there have been internal conflicts within the illegal organization, as other AUC leaders have mutually accused each other of being tainted with narcotrafficking and their troops have even met in combat.
-These different, regional and sometimes warring factions within the AUC make successfully concluding any peace initiative a considerably difficult task.
+There were also internal conflicts within the AUC, as various AUC leaders mutually accused each other of being tainted with narcotrafficking, with their troops even meeting in combat.
+These different regional, and sometimes warring, factions within the AUC made the successful conclusion of any peace initiative a considerably difficult task.

-In mid-May 2004, the talks appeared to move forward as the government agreed to grant the AUC leaders and 400 of their bodyguards a 142 square mile (368 km²) safe haven in Santa Fe de Ralito, Córdoba, where, under OAS verification, further discussions will be held, for a (renewable) trial period of 6 months.
-As long the AUC leaders remain in this area, they will not be subject to arrest warrants.
+In mid-May 2004, the talks appeared to move forward when the government agreed to grant the AUC leaders and 400 of their bodyguards a 142 square mile (368 km²) safe haven in Santa Fe de Ralito, Córdoba, where, under OAS verification, further discussions would be held, for a (renewable) trial period of 6 months.
+As long the AUC leaders remained in this area, they would not be subject to arrest warrants.

-That condition and most of remaining legal framework invoked was previously implemented for the much larger San Vicente del Caguán area that former president Andrés Pastrana granted the FARC guerrillas as safe haven during the 1998–2002 peace process, but there are differences:
+That condition, and most of remaining legal framework invoked, was previously implemented for the much larger San Vicente del Caguán area that former president Andrés Pastrana granted the FARC guerrillas as safe haven during the 1998–2002 peace process, but there were differences: